Scope of this Policy

 OrbiMed generally engages on a regular basis with its portfolio companies through meetings with management, proxy voting, and in some cases, through board representation.

-OrbiMed's ESG Officer and the Valuation and Risk Committee conduct proactive screening of financially material ESG factors across OrbiMed's holdings on a quarterly basis.
-Companies with potentially concerning ESG factors, as provided by third-party data services and identified by OrbiMed's ESG screens, will be discussed by the Valuation and Risk Committee and may be referred to investment team members for further action.
+Financially material ESG factors impacting valuation across OrbiMed's holdings are reviewed on a quarterly basis as part of the Valuation and Risk Committee meetings.
+Companies with potentially concerning ESG factors, as provided by third-party data services or as identified by OrbiMed's ESG screens, will be discussed by the Valuation and Risk Committee and may 'be referred to investment team members for further action.
 In these cases, OrbiMed may seek to engage with the portfolio company to promote changes in the relevant company conduct or policies or, ultimately, OrbiMed may determine to exit the investment.
 In some cases, OrbiMed may adopt an "activist" approach to advocate for change at the portfolio company, possibly including through a proxy campaign and/or through seeking representation on the company's board of directors or comparable body.

 Priya Malebennur, Vice President - ESG, is responsible for oversight, implementation, periodic review and updates of this Policy.
 Her role forms part of the Compliance team at OrbiMed, which is overseen by the Managing Partners of OrbiMed.
 This Policy will be updated and amended from time-to-time, as approved by OrbiMed's Managing Partners.